andreasch86/PapAIrus/README.md

-# PapAIrus (papairus)
+# PapAIrus

-PapAIrus is a corporate adaptation of the upstream [OpenBMB/RepoAgent](https://github.com/OpenBMB/RepoAgent), maintained by the AI Platform team and tailored by Andrea Scholtz for internal documentation workflows.
+PapAIrus (`papairus`) is a corporate adaptation of the upstream [OpenBMB/RepoAgent](https://github.com/OpenBMB/RepoAgent), maintained by the AI Platform team and tailored by Andrea Scholtz for internal documentation workflows.
 The project enforces UK English output, Google-style docstrings, and a constrained model set (local Gemma or Google Gemini 3.5, Flash when available) to keep behaviour predictable and reviewable.

 ## Key capabilities
 - Automatic repository analysis and documentation generation across Python, Go, Rust, C++, Java, and SQL projects.